David Fluellen

-David Fluellen Jr. (born January 29, 1992) is a former American football running back.
-He was signed as an undrafted free agent by the Philadelphia Eagles after the 2014 NFL Draft.
-He played college football at Toledo.
+David Augusta Fluellen Jr. (born January 29, 1992) is an American former professional football running back.
+He played college football at Toledo and was signed as an undrafted free agent by the Philadelphia Eagles after the 2014 NFL draft.

-Early years
+Early life

-Fluellen attended and played high school football at Lockport High School.
+Fluellen attended and played high school football at Lockport High School in Lockport, New York.

 College career

 Fluellen attended and played college football at Toledo.
-As a freshman in 2010, he had 38 carries for 224 rushing yards and one rushing touchdown.
-As a sophomore in 2011, he had 97 carries for 493 rushing yards and four rushing touchdowns to go along with 16 receptions for 155 receiving yards and two receiving touchdowns.
-As a junior in 2012, he had 259 carries for 1,498 rushing yards and 13 rushing touchdowns to go along with 32 receptions for 246 receiving yards.
-As a senior in 2013, he had 167 carries for 1,121 rushing yards and ten rushing touchdowns to go along with 27 receptions for 222 receiving yards.
+As a freshman in 2010, he had 38 carries for 224 yards and a touchdown.
+As a sophomore in 2011, Fluellen had 97 carries for 493 yards and four touchdowns to go along with 16 receptions for 155 yards and two touchdowns.
+As a junior in 2012, he had 259 carries for 1,498 yards and 13 touchdowns to go along with 32 receptions for 246 yards.
+As a senior in 2013, Fluellen had 167 carries for 1,121 yards and 10 touchdowns to go along with 27 receptions for 222 yards.